 Now, city officials are looking for grander changes.
-Next Tuesday night, the City Council Finance Committee will get a look at the early results of a "cost of service" study for the Refuse Fund — a study that could have a profound effect on the future of the local garbage service.
-Its early findings show that the city's cost of providing residential service exceeds its revenues from these services by 79 percent.
+Next Tuesday night, the City Council Finance Committee will get a look at the early results of a "cost of service" study for the Refuse Fund -- a study that could have a profound effect on the future of the local garbage service.
+Its early findings show that the city's cost of providing residential service exceed its revenues from these services by 79 percent.
 The city is projected to spend about $17.7 million on residential service but collect only $9.9 million in revenues.

 Meanwhile, commercial customers have been paying more than their fair share of the costs.
 Palo Alto is projected to collect about 42 percent more in revenues from commercial customers than it expects to spend on these customers.
 Its expenses for commercial customers in the current fiscal year are estimated at $12.1 million, while revenues are projected at $20.7 million.

 Phil Bobel, the city's interim assistant director for Public Works, wrote in a report that it will take several years to address this discrepancy.
 Staff is proposing that the city achieve "full parity" among ratepayer categories within the next five to 10 years.

 "This comparison demonstrates that an estimated 79 percent increase in residential rates would be needed to immediately achieve full parity among these categories of rate payers," Bobel wrote.
 "Staff concludes that such change cannot be made in the near term and that a long-term strategy will be needed to correct the causes of all the problems identified above."